sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/continuous_integration.md

 - use an environment variable name with one of the following suffixes to ensure it gets redacted in the logs: `*_PASSWORD, *_SECRET, *_TOKEN, *_ACCESS_KEY, *_SECRET_KEY, *_CREDENTIALS`
 - while environment variables can be assigned when declaring steps, they should never be used for secrets, because they won't get redacted, even if they match one of the above patterns.

-### Vulnerability Scanning

-Our CI pipeline scans uses [Trivy](https://aquasecurity.github.io/trivy/) to scan our Docker images for security vulnerabilities.

-Trivy will perform scans upon commits to the following branches:

-1. `main`
-2. branches prefixed by `main-dry-run/`
-3. branches prefixed by `docker-images-patch/$IMAGE` (where only a single image is built)

-If there are any `HIGH` or `CRITICAL` severities in a Docker image that have a known fix:

-1. The CI pipeline will create an annotation that contains links to reports that describe the vulnerabilities
-2. The Trivy scanning step will [soft fail](https://buildkite.com/docs/pipelines/command-step#soft-fail-attributes).
-Note that soft failures **do not fail builds or block deployments**.
-They simply highlight the failing step for further analysis.

-> NOTE: Our vulnerability management process (including this workflow) is under active development and in its early stages.
-All of the above is subject to change.
-See [https://github.com/sourcegraph/sourcegraph/pull/25756](https://github.com/sourcegraph/sourcegraph/pull/25756) for more context.

 ## GitHub Actions